CamKHardin/CamKHardin/README.md

 ### Nodal
 **Nodal** is a lightweight, real-time node-based environment for designing, compiling, and analyzing complex software systems.

-- Supports modular blackboxing, live dataflow, and mixed-mode logic
+- Supports modular blackboxing, live dataflow, threaded pipelining, and mixed-mode logic
 - Language-agnostic and fully pluggable with optional Python scripting
 - Stores data in LLM-readable JSON within an SQL backend for efficient versioning and querying
 - Written entirely in modern C++, optimized to run GUI-less on devices as minimal as a Casio watch—or even a pregnancy test